French brig Suffisante (1793): British service

 On 25 March the Danish brig Maria, came into Plymouth.
 She had been sailing from Morlaix for Corunna, with linen and paper when Suffisante detained and sent her in.

 In May Suffisante ("Sufficiante") detained three Dutch vessels: Anna Maria, Jusfrow Anna Catherina, and Seeks Geswisters.

 On 3 September Suffisante and Havick encountered a French flotilla of 14 vessels carrying provisions and stores to the French fleet at Brest, and under the escort of the 18-gun fluyt (or corvette en flute) Salamandre, under Captain Conseil, and the gunboat Protectrice, under Guégun.
 The British engaged the French and drove them under the protection of shore batteries at Locquirec, near Morlaix.
 Fire from the batteries killed two men on Havick, and wounded two.

 Harriet, Atkins, master, of Boston, from Isle de France via Boston, arrived at Plymouth on 23 July.
 She was carrying a valuable cargo for Rotterdam when Suffisante detained her.

-On 12 September Suffisante came into Plymouth with a Danish galliot that had been sailing from Bordeaux to Embden with wines and brandies.
+On 12 September Suffisante came into Plymouth with a Danish galliot that had been sailing from Bordeaux to Emden with wines and brandies.

 Suffisante, Renard, Spitfire, and the cutter Swift shared in the recapture on 13 December 1800 of the Defiance.
 Defiance had been sailing from Penzance to London when she was captured.
 Another prize money notice gave the name of Suffisante's captain at the recapture as Jonas Rose.
 If not a reporting error, Rose may have been temporary while Wittman was on leave.

 On 18 January 1801, Duke of Kent, of Dartmouth, came into Plymouth.
 She had been returning from Newfoundland with a cargo of fish and cod oil when a French privateer had captured her.
 Suffisante recaptured Duke of York as she was going into Brest.
 Then on 4 February the Mont Blanc, a prize to Suffisante, came into Plymouth.